-There are so many global, international and multinational companies doing business in Bangladesh.
+There are a number of global, international and multinational companies doing business in Bangladesh.
 Of these, mentionable are A. K. Khan & Co.
-Ltd, Avery Dennison Bangladesh Ltd., Berger Paints Bangladesh Limited, Bureau Veritas Consumer Products Services (Bangladesh) Ltd., Novartis (Bangladesh) Limited and aamra, a collection of 14 companies, involved in the Textiles and Apparels, Information & Communication Technologies and Lifestyle Service sector in Bangladesh over the last 22 years mentionable (www.bwangladeshtrades.com).
-Many high official and delegates visit Bangladesh for operation of offices.
-In 2009, 3,895 tourists (Table 1) tour Bangladesh for official purpose.
-From monthly analysis, it depicts that there is a rising growth rate of official tourists with some fluctuation from (66.10%) in January to 23.92% in December (Table 1).
+Ltd, Avery Dennison Bangladesh Ltd., Berger Paints Bangladesh Limited, Bureau Veritas Consumer Products Services (Bangladesh) Ltd., Novartis (Bangladesh) Limited and aamra, a collection of 14 companies, involved in the Textiles and Apparels, Information & Communication Technologies and Lifestyle Service sector in Bangladesh over the last 22 years mentionable (Bangladesh Trade Directory n.d.).
+Many high officials and delegates visit Bangladesh for operation of their offices.
+In 2009, 3,895 tourists (Table 4) tour Bangladesh for official purpose.
+From monthly analysis, it depicts that there is a rising growth rate of official tourists with some fluctuation from (66.10%) in January to 23.92% in December (Table 4).